 Jokes aside, once you have the pin in sight, press down on the saw handle and pull it outward.
 If the pin does not budge, apply more downward pressure on the handle and it should slide right out.
 Voila!
 You have successfully unlocked your blade.
 Lift it to recreate the chainsaw-wielding, psycho killer pose.
 We are kidding.
 Just lift it to see if it is properly unlocked or not.

 For those of you with older models: twist the knob counterclockwise to loosen it and clockwise to tighten it.
 Remember!
 If the pin is jutting out, you need to be very careful around your saw because it is unlocked.
 To relock your saw, repeat the same process and push the pin in.
 If the blade no longer moves, it is safe to move or relocate the saw.

 DEWALT miter saws give other brands a run for their money because of their sturdy bases.
 These bases excellently tie this behemoth of a machine down to ensure your safety and accentuate your work experience.

 However, if the base or table is not well-suited to your project, you can adjust it using the lever and the button at the very root of the contraption.
 Simply lift the lever and press the button in front of it till the base gives.
 Once you are satisfied with your adjustments, you can lower the lever to lock the base in its new position.

 Positioning the Bevel

 Some models of the DEWALT miter saw come equipped with tilted bevel mechanics.
-If you would like to align these to meet your designing needs, locate the pin at the bottom of the structure.
+If you would like to align these to meet your design needs, locate the pin at the bottom of the structure.
 Pushing this pin will allow you to make the desired alignments.
 Yes!
 It is as simple as it sounds.

 Unfastening the Slider